Updated: Jul 30

 Tip: If you are struggling with frequent waking at night and your baby is sleeping in a dark room during the day, try switching to a light room and see if this reduces the length of their nap naturally.
-When they wake, get them up and continue with the day and engaging in age-appropriate stimulation and activities to help them build sleep pressure for the next nap and night-time.
+When they wake, get them up and continue with the day and engage in age-appropriate stimulation and activities to help them build sleep pressure for the next nap and night-time.

 Fact: Sleep is a biological function controlled by the sleep regulators of the circadian rhythm (body clock) and sleep pressure (being tired).
 Sleep is not something that you need to, or even can teach.
 Research using objective measures of sleep show sleep training (Galland et al., 2017; Hall et al., 2015; Kempler et al., 2016) does not change babies’ sleep, only their signalling behaviours and parents’ perception of their baby’s sleep.
 Babies that have been sleep trained, and babies that have not been sleep trained sleep the same and wake up the same number of times.
 Fragmented sleep is normal and is not harmful to a baby’s development.